Convolutional neural network: Dropout

-Because a fully connected layer occupies most of the parameters, it is prone to overfitting.
-One method to reduce overfitting is dropout.
+Because networks have so many parameters, they are prone to overfitting.
+One method to reduce overfitting is dropout, introduced in 2014.
 At each training stage, individual nodes are either "dropped out" of the net (ignored) with probability $1-p$ or kept with probability $p$, so that a reduced network is left; incoming and outgoing edges to a dropped-out node are also removed.
 Only the reduced network is trained on the data in that stage.
 The removed nodes are then reinserted into the network with their original weights.

 In the training stages, $p$ is usually 0.5; for input nodes, it is typically much higher because information is directly lost when input nodes are ignored.

 At testing time after training has finished, we would ideally like to find a sample average of all possible $2^n$ dropped-out networks; unfortunately this is unfeasible for large values of $n$.
 However, we can find an approximation by using the full network with each node's output weighted by a factor of $p$, so the expected value of the output of any node is the same as in the training stages.
 This is the biggest contribution of the dropout method: although it effectively generates $2^n$ neural nets, and as such allows for model combination, at test time only a single network needs to be tested.

 By avoiding training all nodes on all training data, dropout decreases overfitting.
 The method also significantly improves training speed.
 This makes the model combination practical, even for deep neural networks.
 The technique seems to reduce node interactions, leading them to learn more robust features that better generalize to new data.